Azure/Azure-Sentinel/Solutions/Commvault Cloud/Playbooks/Commvault_Disable_Data_Aging_Logic_App/readme.md

 This Logic App executes when called upon by an Automation Rule.
 Accessing the KeyVault to retrieve various credentials, it executes a specific runbook depending on the use case.

 ## Prerequisites
-- Administrative access to your Commvault/Metallic environment.
+- Administrative access to your Commvault environment.
 - Administrative access to your Azure Resource Group and Subscription.
 - A Microsoft Sentinel instance in the aforementioned Azure Resource Group.
 - A Keyvault and an Automation Account configured as mentioned in the documentation here :- (https://github.com/Cv-securityIQ/Azure-Integration/blob/master/Solutions/Commvault%20Security%20IQ/README.md)